AI-Powered QuickScript

 1. Add a Code Repository

-Navigate to Administration > Code Repositories and add a connection to your repository (GitHub, GitLab, Bitbucket, or Azure DevOps).
-You'll need to provide credentials with read access to the repository.
+Navigate to Administration > Code Repositories and add a connection to your repository.
+Supported providers:

 2. Configure QuickScript Settings